Robin Phillips (UK jazz singer and pianist)

 Emerging as one of the UK’s leading jazz singer pianists, Robin Phillips is a singer / pianist absolutely committed to both disciplines, both as independent art-forms but also bringing them together to form a unique partnership between voice and hands.
 He has a thirst for learning and discovering which has lead him to become a knowledgeable and well-versed jazz musician whose passionate performances are as informative as they are engaging and entertaining.

-Robin’s latest album will be released in 2023 and is an originals project with his band rep4+, featuring original songs written during the Covid-19 lockdowns, and adding electric guitar and cello to his existing vocal piano trio; the album also features a string quartet and gospel choir.
-The album was inspired by Robin’s ‘Back To The Source’ road trip where he travelled from Chicago to New Orleans on a Harley, just before the pandemic hit.
+Robin’s latest album will be released in 2024 and is an originals project, featuring original songs written during the Covid-19 lockdowns, and adding electric guitar and cello to his existing vocal piano trio; the album also features member of the Pinstripe Suit band, a string quartet, and gospel choir.
+The album was inspired by Robin’s ‘Back To The Source’ jazz/blues documentary road trip where he travelled from Chicago to New Orleans on a Harley, just before the pandemic hit.

 In ensemble format, his energetic piano trio harks back to a golden age of jazz, but their arrangements have a distinctly modern edge; committed to the past but drawing on modern influences to create a fresh approach to their jazz repertoire.